Time-Restricted Eating

 Terminology

-• IF (Intermittent Fasting): Umbrella term for protocols cycling between fasted and fed states, including TRE, ADF, 5:2, prolonged fasting, and OMAD.
+• IF: Intermittent fasting.
+Umbrella term for fasting protocols including TRE, alternate-day fasting, 5:2, prolonged fasting, and OMAD.

-• Metabolic Flexibility: Capacity to switch between fat and carbohydrate oxidation in response to substrate availability.
+• Metabolic Flexibility: Ability to switch between carbohydrate and fat oxidation.

 Dosing & Protocols